 Our Spiritual Support package includes a commitment to four 45-minute sessions either in person or through video-chat.
 Pricing is accessible and a sliding scale is available.

-“As a Spiritual Docent, I guide people to find their own answers to life’s big questions.
+“As a Spiritual Mentor, I help people find their own answers to life’s big questions.
 It is natural for questions of purpose and meaning to arise during times of transition.
-If asked, I may offer examples or illustrations from the world’s spiritual traditions, but it’s not my mission to tell people what to believe.
+If asked, I may offer examples or illustrations from the world’s spiritual traditions or my own life, but it’s not my mission to tell people what to believe.
 I help people explore the questions and gain a greater understanding of how they understand their place in the world.”

 ~Kristabeth Atwood, Founder, Rites of Passage, LLC

 What is Spiritual Support?

 Spirituality, most basically, is the search for wholeness, meaning, and purpose in life.
 It is a broad concept with room for many perspectives and means something different to everyone.

 Spiritual support is a practice of presence with a vision of helping you acknowledge your intrinsic worth and face life with courage, grace and resilience.
 Different models of spiritual support can be found in all cultures and traditions throughout history.
 The commonalities among these different traditions include: